frankierong101/MLOPs/README.md

 Thirdly in the terminal paste "docker build -t NAME ."
 You can replace "NAME" if you wishb with anything in lowercase.
 This process took me 4 minutes when I ran it on github codespace

 ## 4.
-Follow up with either "docker run NAME"(without passing in parameters) or "python frankiemlop_v1.py {--a A --b B --c C}".
+Follow up with either "docker run NAME"(without passing in parameters) or "docker run test1 python frankiemlop_v1.py {--a A --b B --c C}".
 Former allows you to run with default values while the latter allows you to change the hyperparameters.
-Within the curly brackets, lowercase means the hyperparemeters and uppercase means the hyperparemeter values. *e.g --learning_rate 3e-5" docker run --gpus all test1 python frankiemlop_v1.py --learning_rate 0.00011 --warmup_steps 2 --weight_decay 32
+Within the curly brackets, lowercase means the hyperparemeters and uppercase means the hyperparemeter values. *e.g --learning_rate 3e-5"

+*docker run test1 python frankiemlop_v1.py --learning_rate 0.00011 --warmup_steps 2 --weight_decay 32*